If you’re looking for a comforting, warming soup that packs a bit of spice, you can’t miss this white turkey chili!

 - Thinly slice the cilantro leaves and stems.

-- Remove and discard the stem, ribs and seeds of the pepper; small dice.
+- Remove and discard the stem, ribs and seeds of the pepper; dice finely.
 Thoroughly wash your hands and work surface immediately after handling the poblano pepper!

 - In a large pot, heat 1 tablespoon of olive oil on medium-high until hot.
 Add the onion and poblano pepper; season with salt and pepper.
-Cook, stirring occasionally, 3 to 5 minutes, or until softened.
+Cook, stirring occasionally, until softened - about 3-5 minutes.

 - Add the spice blend; season with salt and pepper.
 Cook, stirring frequently, 30 seconds to 1 minute, or until fragrant.

-- Add the beans, kale and 3½ cups of water to the pot; season with salt and pepper.
+- Add the beans, kale and quarter of chicken broth or water to the pot; season with salt and pepper.
 Heat to boiling on high.
 Once boiling, reduce the heat to medium-high.
 Simmer, stirring occasionally, 8 to 10 minutes, or until the liquid is slightly thickened.
 Turn off the heat.

-- Stir in the juice of all 4 lime wedges; season with salt and pepper to taste.
+- Stir in the juice of all 4 lime wedges.

-Serves 4–although we made this stretch between 5 since my children are still very young!
+Serves 4–although we made this stretch between 6 of us!